 The following applies to all tutorial classes and placements:

-Students must be aware of and abide by the University of Canberra COVID-19 plan, specifically the plan related to the Faculty of Health which has been sent to students
+Students must be aware of and abide by the University of Canberra COVID-19 plan, specifically the plan related to the Faculty of Health that has been sent to students.

 Students are advised that the same warnings given to patients apply to students undertaking this course e.g. where a pre-existing condition(s) may be affected by any activity in the unit, the student is responsible to advise the unit co-ordinator or relevant teaching staff.